kktse/kktse.github.io/_posts/2020-12-06-rsx-rear-kinematic-curves.markdown

 ## Kinematic Curves

 Tire force and moment properties are sensitive to inputs like slip and inclination angle.
-The chassis has some degree of control over these inputs by carefully designing the suspension to move the wheel in a certain way.
+The chassis has some control over these inputs by carefully designing the suspension to move the wheel in a certain way.
 In this context, kinematic curves describe the wheel plane motion without considering forces or compliances.